greg-raven/Uncommon-Sense/_drafts/staging.md

 [D]ecade after decade, through taxes and regulations, governments at all levels took ever-increasing control over people?s lives, wealth, and property.
 The control grew exponentially, decade after decade.
 The rationale was that the control was necessary --- for society, for the poor, for the nation, even for freedom itself.
 Americans continued living their life of the lie: they continued believing that the more control government exercised over their lives and property, the freer they became.
 Jacob G. Hornberger

-The biggest threat to the American people today lies with the United States government. ... \[T\]he long-term solution is to dismantle, not reform, the iron fist of the welfare state and the controlled economy.
-This includes the end (not the reform) of the IRS, the DEA, the BATF, the SEC, the FDA, HUD, the departments of HHS, Labor, Agriculture, and energy, and every other agency that takes money from some and gives it to others or interferes with peaceful behavior.
-Jacob G. Hornberger

 Communism and fascism or nazism, although poles apart in their intellectual content, are similar in this, that both have emotional appeal to the type of personality that takes pleasure in being submerged in a mass movement and submitting to superior authority.
 James A. C. Brown

 The chief duty of the National Government in connection with the currency of the country is to coin money and declare its value.
 Grave doubts have been entertained whether Congress is authorized by the Constitution to make any form of paper money legal tender.
 The present issue of United States notes has been sustained by the necessities of war; but such paper should depend for its value and currency upon its convenience in use and its prompt redemption in coin at the will of the holder, and not upon its compulsory circulation.
 These notes are not money, but promises to pay money.
 If the holders demand it, the promise should be kept.
 James A. Garfield